ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Introduction.md

 **ArcadeDB SQL dialect**

 ArcadeDB supports SQL as a query language with some differences compared with SQL.
-Arcade Technologies decided to avoid creating
+ArcadeDB Team decided to avoid creating Yet-Another-Query-Language.
-Yet-Another-Query-Language.
 Instead we started from familiar SQL with extensions to work with graphs.
 We prefer to focus on standards.